FTC sues to block Microsoft's takeover of video game maker Activision Blizzard

-The Federal Trade Commission has sued to block Microsoft from completing its deal to buy video game company Activision Blizzard, the latest antitrust challenge to the proposed merger but one that could hasten its conclusion.
+The Federal Trade Commission has sued to block Microsoft from completing its deal to buy video game company Activision Blizzard, the latest antitrust challenge to the proposed merger but one that could hasten a conclusion to the drawn-out dispute.

-The FTC's Monday filing in a federal court in San Francisco seeks a restraining order and injunction to stop Microsoft's $69 billion purchase of the California gaming company behind hit franchises such as Call of Duty and World of Warcraft.
+The FTC's Monday filing in a San Francisco federal court seeks a temporary restraining order and injunction to stop Microsoft's $69 billion purchase of the California company behind hit games such as Call of Duty, World of Warcraft and Candy Crush.

 “We welcome the opportunity to present our case in federal court," said a statement Monday from Brad Smith, Microsoft's vice chair and president.
 “We believe accelerating the legal process in the U.S will ultimately bring more choice and competition to the market.”

+Activision CEO Bobby Kotick in a letter to employees also characterized Monday's FTC filing as a ”positive development" because the companies would be able to more quickly present their arguments to a federal judge.

-The FTC already took Microsoft to court to block the merger, but that was before the U.S. agency's in-house judge in a trial set to start on Aug.
-2. That administrative process doesn't preclude the parties from closing the deal.
+The FTC already took Microsoft to court last year to block the merger, but that case was brought to the U.S. agency's in-house judge in a trial set to start on Aug.
+2. That administrative process didn't preclude the parties from closing the deal.

-The contract between Microsoft and Activision required the deal to close by July 18, but the FTC's latest action seeks to stop that from happening.
+The contract between Microsoft and Activision says the deal is supposed to close by July 18, but the FTC's latest action seeks to stop that from happening.
+If Microsoft closes the deal now, and an FTC judge later finds that it was unlawful, it “would be difficult, if not impossible” to reverse course, the FTC said in asking a judge for a preliminary injunction halting the acquisition.

+For example, the FTC said, the combined companies could begin altering Activision’s operations and game development, access sensitive information and eliminate key personnel.

 “Microsoft and Activision Blizzard have represented in the past that they cannot close their deal due to antitrust reviews of the transaction in other jurisdictions," the FTC said in a statement Monday.
 "But Microsoft and Activision have not provided assurances that they will maintain that position.
 In light of that, and public reporting that Microsoft and Activision Blizzard are considering closing their deal imminently, we have filed a request for a temporary restraining order to prevent them from closing while review continues.”

-Microsoft's other main obstacle is in the United Kingdom, where antitrust regulators have also taken action to block the acquisition.
+One of Microsoft's thorniest obstacles is in the U.K., where antitrust regulators made a surprise decision this spring to block the acquisition.

 The all-cash deal announced in January 2022 has been scrutinized by regulators around the world over fears that it would give Microsoft and its Xbox console control of Activision's hit franchises and give it an unfair boost in the emerging business of cloud-based game subscriptions.
 It could be the priciest tech industry merger in history.